yoavnir/specs2016/specs/docs/cliswitch.md

 * `--recfm` **format** -- sets the format of the primary input stream.
 See below table for supported formats.
 * `--lrecl` **record-length** -- sets the length of each record.
 Relevant to *fixed* and *fixed-delimited* records.
 * `--linedel` **delimiter** -- sets the line delimiter for input records on the primary stream.
+* `--regexType` **syntaxOptionList** -- Sets the syntax option for regular expressions.
+The parameter is a comma-separated list of syntax options.
+See the table below for a list of valid syntax options.

 ## Table of record formats